Koblenz · Travel guide · Updated 2026

 Koblenz is a charming city in Germany, known for its picturesque landscapes and rich history.
 Nestled at the confluence of the Rhine and Moselle rivers, Koblenz offers tourists a unique blend of natural beauty and cultural heritage.
 Visitors can explore the impressive Ehrenbreitstein Fortress, which provides stunning views over the Rhine.
 The fortress, one of the largest in Europe, has a history dating back over 1,000 years.
 It is accessible by a fun cable car ride across the river, making the journey as exciting as the destination.
 The city’s old town is a delight to wander through, with its narrow streets, quaint squares, and traditional half-timbered houses.
 The Deutsches Eck, or German Corner, is a must-see landmark where the two rivers meet.
 Here, you can find a monumental statue of Emperor William I, which stands as a symbol of German unity.
 Koblenz also boasts beautiful parks and gardens, such as the Electoral Palace gardens, perfect for a leisurely stroll.
 The city’s location in the heart of the Rhine Valley makes it an ideal starting point for river cruises, offering breathtaking views of the surrounding vineyards and castles.
 Whether you are a history buff, a nature lover, or simply looking for a scenic getaway, Koblenz has something to offer everyone.

-Neighbourhoods in Koblenz
+Neighbourhoods to discover in Koblenz

 Deutsches Eck